mejustdev/Project-Social-Network/README.md

 git merge main
 ```

-Once merged you can push to heroku as above and your site will rebuild and be updated.
+Once merged you can push to heroku as above and your site will rebuild and be updated

 ### Features